knowii-oss/knowii/SELF_HOSTING.md

 - Change your `.env` file
 - Run the `./browserless-create-service.sh` script again.

+## Queue worker

+Knowii relies on queue workers to process queued jobs.
+For instance, whenever a WebSocket event needs to be sent, a job will be queued.
+Without queue workers, those events will never be delivered.

+Example configuration:

+- Connection: database
+- Queue: default
+- Command: `php artisan queue:work --queue=default --sleep=3 --tries=3`

 ## Laravel Forge

 This section will be useful (or serve as reference) if you use Laravel Forge to manage your self-hosted server.